What is a Career Episode Report?

 Important Segments of the Career Episode Writing

-Each Career Episode essay is ideally of 1000 to 2500 in word length.
+Each Career Episode essay is ideally 1,000 to 2,500 words long.
 Each should idyllically contain the following four sections to create an effectual impression:

 This segment should be stated briefly in about 100 words.
 It should mention the following details: